kencx/keyb/README.md

 cheatsheet.
 Then, I thought: maybe there's a tool that does this better.
 I didn't find one I liked so I built keyb.

+I also wrote a blog [post](https://blog.cheo.dev/posts/keyb) about building keyb.

 With keyb, I can list:

 - Hotkeys that I occasionally forget or am new to